Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation far away from the crossing area

-where the $R_N^\eps$s are rest terms that may change from one line to the other one and all satisfy $\chi_2 R_N^\eps=0$ and where we have used that $\chi_3\chi_1=\chi_1$.
-The relation on operators follows from Theorem~\ref{thm:moyalest} and Corollary~\ref{cor:kappa0} (with $\delta=1$).
+where the operators $\widehat R_N^\eps$-s are rest terms that may change from one line to the other one.
+Their symbols all satisfy $\chi_2 R_N^\eps=0$.
+When quantizing the symbols, the relation~\eqref{appadia} follows from Theorem~\ref{thm:moyalest} and Corollary~\ref{cor:kappa0} (with $\delta=1$).